 There are also several interviewees who did nothing in the era – Paranormal Activity (2007) star Katie Featherston and James Rolfe aka the Angry Video Game Nerd.
 The rest is made up by critics and fans such as Joe Bob Briggs, Michael Gingold and Fangoria editor Phil Nobile Jr, along with others that can be classified as people who grew up in the era and have an appreciation for the films.
 People (mostly) citing the praises of a film is take it or leave it, although amid this there is the occasional witty observation or nugget of insight.

 What does make the film worthwhile is the intermittent scenes where various people involved with the films opine on what happened.
 Of these, Tom Atkins proves to be one of the wittiest interviewees whether talking of his character’s smoothness in The Fog (1980) or problems with the artificial fog blowing away on set with the slightest breeze.
 John Carpenter is an informed interviewee – and one wishes had been given more time – whether reflecting on the failure of Halloween III: Season of the Witch, which he agrees would have worked far better as a standalone film.
-As also does Larry Cohen, providing some hilarious on-set anecdotes from It’s Alive III concerning wild boars and rubber chickens hidden on set.
-Joe Dante is one of the more perceptive interviewees, offering up the anecdote that apparently Christopher Lee once apologised to him for The Howling II (1985).
+As also does Larry Cohen, providing some hilarious anecdotes from It’s Alive III concerning wild boars and rubber chickens hidden on set.
+Joe Dante is one of the more perceptive interviewees, telling how Christopher Lee once apologised to him for The Howling II (1985).

 The progression through the titles is also interspersed with occasional sections where interviewees discuss a particular theme relevant to the 80s era – the video cassette and the joy holding physical media; an ode to the videostore and of the process of discovering titles while browsing; the short-lived 3-D fad.
 There is a section focused on the importance of the musical scores of the era, singling out John Carpenter’s opening for Halloween, Friday the 13th, The Shining (1980) and some more obscure works, as well as briefly touching on the marriage of horror and heavy metal during this period.

-The film ventures into some of the issues of the day – the fad for air bladder transformation effects, touching on the debate for The Howling (1981) vs An American Werewolf in London (1981); who directed Poltergeist (1982) – Steven Spielberg or Tobe Hooper? – with the film coming down on the side of Hooper with Mick Garris offering the fairly conclusive statement that he visited the set and can confirm that it was Hooper.
+The film ventures into some of the issues of the day – the fad for air bladder transformation effects; touching on the debate for The Howling (1981) vs An American Werewolf in London (1981); the question of who directed Poltergeist (1982) – Steven Spielberg or Tobe Hooper? – with the film coming down on the side of Hooper with Mick Garris offering the fairly conclusive statement that he visited the set and can confirm that it was Hooper.